pwmt/zathura/doc/man/zathura.1.rst

   Set log level (debug, info, warning, error)

 -x, --synctex-editor-command=command
-  Set the synctex editor command.
+  Set the SyncTeX editor command.
 Overrides the synctex-editor-command setting.

 --synctex-forward=input
   Jump to the given position.
 The switch expects the same format as specified